vcheng3/Izado/README.md

 # Izado
 A 2D RPG Game/Engine Written in Java.
-Theme is Wizards and magic.
+Based on the rpg, CIMA:The Enemy

 Sprites are ready: Created from http://gaurav.munjal.us/Universal-LPC-Spritesheet-Character-Generator/